maciekbanas/shinyphaser/docs/reference/StaticSprite.md

 # Static Sprite

 Create and manage non-animated sprites in the Phaser scene.
+Created with PhaserGame\$add_static_sprite() method.

 ## Methods